ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 rocblas-bench
 ^^^^^^^^^^^^^

-rocblas-bench is used to measure performance and to verify the correctness of rocBLAS functions.
+rocblas-bench is used to measure performance and verify the correctness of rocBLAS functions.

 It has a command line interface.
 For more information: